w3f/Grants-Program/applications/chroma.md

 This section breaks down the development roadmap into milestones and deliverables.
 The functionality will be described in detail to enable proper verification and testing.

-**Please notice that Polkadot Open Source Grants only accept projects up to 3 months of duration and up to 2 milestones.**

 ### Overview

 - **Estimated Duration:** 3 months